The ICF Updates Core Competencies

 Over to You…

 I hope this post has helped you to see the changes in relation to the ICF Core Competencies.
 If you have any questions, please let me know.
 Also – if you are looking for an ICF Mentor Coach, please click here to find out more.
-I have also created a Coach’s Business Starter Toolkit here.
+I have also created an On-Boarding and Off-Boarding System for Coach’s here.